 Potato chips are crunchy, and that’s a problem, but it’s not the only reason they’re not the best snack choice for kids with braces.
-Starchy food sticks around in the mouth well after your child is finished eating, breaking down into simple sugars which erode enamel.
-This effect is exacerbated with braces, or any other dental appliance.
+Starchy food sticks around in the mouth well after your child is finished eating, breaking down into simple sugars that erode enamel.
+This effect is exacerbated with braces or any other dental appliance.
 Sugars stick to the hardware, creating pockets where sugar and bacteria can fester.
-If your child does eat chips, or other starchy or sugary foods, make sure they brush their teeth immediately afterwards and use their special braces cleaner tool.
+If your child does eat chips or other starchy or sugary foods, make sure they brush their teeth immediately afterward and use their special braces cleaner tool.

 This one should be a no-brainer.
 Sticky candies such as caramels, tootsie rolls, suckers, taffy, or any combination of the above will quickly do a number on braces.
 Same as with dried fruit, sticky candy clings to brackets and is prolific at ripping them off your teeth.
 Sticky candy is damaging enough as it is, regardless of whether you have braces.

 Nuts!
-No nutes?!
+No nuts?!
 It may seem like all the good foods are off-limits, but bear with us.
 We’ll give you a list of braces-safe foods shortly.